mitranim/mitranim.github.io/templates/posts/witcher.md

 I can highly recommend the Russian version of the book.
 The original is in Polish, which should be comparable.
 I haven't tried the English version, or "Season of Storms" or any later works, and can't vouch for their quality.

-Look for an EPUB version and use a decent reader.
+Look for an EPUB version and use a decent reader app.
 Avoid unusable formats like PDF.

 ## Witcher 1